Fakih-Hamid/Fakih-Hamid/README.md

 ## Technologies & Skills

-I'm actively learning and working with technologies like HTML, CSS, JavaScript, and more.
+I'm actively learning and working with Web development technologies like HTML, CSS, JavaScript, and more.
 My journey involves a blend of creativity, problem-solving, and exploration.

 ## How to Use This Repository